anthonymalumbe/llm_products/README.md

 * A `GOOGLE_API_KEY` environment variable set with your API key.

 ## Setup and Installation
+First, let’s install uv and set up our Python project and environment:

 1.  **Clone the repository (if applicable):**
     ```bash